There’s a lot of information out there debating which is better for your carpet – dry cleaning or steam cleaning. And how are they different?

 As steam cleaning and dry cleaning have different benefits, Electrodry offers customers a “dual clean” service incorporating steam cleaning and dry cleaning.
 This service is offered for very dirty carpets, wherein the rinsing of steam cleaning and the stain removal benefits of dry cleaning may give a superior result.
 A dual clean will usually cost 80% more than the standard cleaning process.

-In summary, both systems of carpet cleaning can be effective; however, steam cleaning will have a much longer drying time and may not be as effective as dry cleaning with stain removal.
+Both systems of carpet cleaning can be effective; however, steam cleaning will have a much longer drying time and may not be as effective as dry cleaning with stain removal.
 With minimal moisture, carpet dry cleaning will leave the carpet ready to walk on straight away and totally dry in 1 to 2 hours.
-Try it for yourself.
+To try it for yourself and see the difference, call Electrodry to organise carpet dry cleaning today.

 SUBSCRIBE TO OUR NEWSLETTER